dpayne5/dpayne5.github.io/about.md

----
-layout: inner
-title: About
-permalink: /about/
----

 # About

 I completed my undergraduate studies at UC Berkeley with a degree in Cognitive Science and a minor in Computer Science, I am currently seeking employment.
 You can contact me at <dpayne5@berkeley.edu>